minprog/objects/queue/content.md

 **Implement** these operations and add some testing code at the bottom of `my_queue.py` to see if it all works well.

+Note the way `peek` is spelled.
+This is not an accident.

 ## Helping to debug

 When you're going to use the `Queue` class somewhere in your own project, you might encounter an error when trying to `dequeue()` when the queue is actually empty.
 Depending on how you chose to implement that method, you will get some kind of exception.
 This exception is not very queue-specific.